Study plan for MAMD-MEDBI Master's Programme in Biomedical Sciences, spring 2018

 This Master´s Programme is open to self-financing applicants.
 You need a bachelor's degree in Molecular and/or Cell biology, Biomedicine, Physiology, Life Sciences, Biochemistry, Biotechnology or the like.
 You should have a minimum of 80 ECTS in relevant courses, including a minimum of 20 ECTS in chemistry or biochemistry and 20 ECTS in molecular and/or cell biology.
 Other relevant courses include biology, biotechnology, anatomy, physiology, medical laboratory courses, mathematics, informatics, image sciences, nanotechnology and physics.

 All applicants will be assessed individually.
 The selection of students will be based on the following criteria:

 - Academic results

-- Year of completion of academic degree ( your degree should not be older than 5 years).
+- Year of completion of academic degree (should not be older than 5 years).
 Exceptions from this rule may be considered on individual basis.

-Non native English speakers must document their English language profiency.
+Non-native English speakers must document their English language proficiency.

 - HELVIT300: Introduction to Philosophy of Science and Research Ethics

 You can choose to specialize within three different Biomedical fields: Human Physiology, Medical Cell Biology and Biomedical Image Sciences.